hardcamls/zprize/msm_overview.md

 subcategory: overview
 ---

+# Multi-Scalar Multiplication (MSM)

-The Multi-scalar multiplication (MSM) competition tasked us with building an FPGA design to multiply $2^26$ points on the BLS12-377 elliptic curve (with the G1 subgroup generator) by scalars from the associated 253 bit scalar field and add them all as fast as possible.
+The Multi-Scalar multiplication (MSM) competition tasked us with building an FPGA design to multiply $2^26$ points on the BLS12-377 elliptic curve (with the G1 subgroup generator) by scalars from the associated 253 bit scalar field and add them all as fast as possible.